sveltejs/svelte-hmr/packages/svelte-hmr/README.md

 #### optimistic

 Type: `bool`<br>
-Default: `true`
+Default: `false`

-Set this to `false` to consider runtime errors during component init (i.e. when your `<script>` code is run) as fatal to HMR (hence worthy of a full reload if `noReload` option is not set).
+When `false`, runtime errors during component init (i.e. when your `<script>` code is run) are considered fatal to HMR (hence worthy of a full reload if `noReload` option is not set).
 When `true`, `svelte-hmr` will try to render the next version of the component in the place of the one that has crashed instead of programming a full reload.

 ## What's HMR, by the way?